Computational-Plant-Science/pycyapi/README.md

 ##### CUDA GPU mode

-To instruct Singularity to bind to NVIDIA GPU drivers on the host, add a `gpu: True` attribute to your configuration.
+To instruct Singularity to bind to NVIDIA GPU drivers on the host, add a `gpus` attribute to your configuration, with an integer value corresponding to the number of GPU devices to request/use.

 ##### HPC/HTC